Characters from The Wolf Among Us:

 - Meaningful Name: "Big B. Wolf."
 He was the youngest and smallest of his siblings, so they sarcastically called him "the Big Bad Wolf," which was shortened to "Bigby."
 Then he grew up and the name became much more appropriate.

-- Morality Pet: For a bad Bigby, Faith and Nerissa.
+- Morality Pet: For a bad Bigby, Faith, Nerissa, and Lawrence if you helped him survive his suicide attempt.
 No matter what dialogue option you choose, you're never allowed to be too cruel to them.

-- Nice Guy: While Bigby seems to be trying to ease back on the scary aspects of his personality, events conspire to make certain he has to keep kicking ass to get to the bottom of the case.
+- Nice Guy: While Bigby seems to be trying to ease back on the scary aspects of his personality and certainly puts forth the effort as he can try to give passes to those who make mistakes and is quite helpful if you get on his good side, but events conspire to make certain he has to keep fighting to get to the bottom of the case.

 - No-Holds-Barred Beatdown: The beating he takes at Grendel's hands is incredibly brutal, and not only does he survive it, he comes back deliver one of his own and damn near kill his attacker.